Mao Dun: Political life

 Inspired by the October Revolution of 1917 in Russia, Mao Dun took part in the May Fourth Movement in China.
 In 1920, he joined the Shanghai Communist Team, and helped to establish the Chinese Communist Party (CCP) in 1921.
 At first, he worked as a liaison for the party.
 He also wrote for the party magazine The Communist Party.

 At the time, the CCP was allied with the Kuomintang in the First United Front.
 Mao Dun participated in Chiang Kai-shek's Northern Expedition to reunite the country.
 He quit, however, when Chiang's Kuomintang broke with the Communists in 1927.
 In July 1928, he went to Japan in order to take refuge.
 As he returned to China in 1930, he joined the League of Left-Wing Writers.
 Later, China went to war with Japan and he actively engaged in resisting the Japanese attack in 1937.

-In 1949, the communist government took over and he was responsible for working as Mao Zedong's secretary and Culture Minister until 1965.
+After the communists won the Chinese Civil War and established the People's Republic of China in 1949, Mao Dun worked as Mao Zedong's secretary and Culture Minister.
+During Mao Dun's tenure as minister of culture, Zhou Yang (who was head of the ministry's Arts Bureau and was the deputy head of the Communist Party's Propaganda Department) had substantial influence in the ministry.

+In the early 1950s, cultural policy sought to revise the practices of Peking opera.
+Mao described the purpose of these policies as "to preserve and develop the positive traditions of old opera and eliminate the unreasonable and unrealistic aspects created by the prolonged effects of feudal society.

+In 1965, Mao was replaced as minister of culture by Lu Dingyi.